shalivan/shalivan.github.io/_posts/PSY/09-01-01-Narration.md

   - Series of events deliberately arranged so as to reveal their dramatic, thematic, and emotional significance, and create tension.

 **Umbrela plot**  we will do x because core plot of genre

+# Meta-plot

+Skepticism tough meta narrative - Post modernism (large claim to be a true for all people is outdated) (no such think as through knowledge all we have is subjecvtiver opinion)

+#### Archetypal Events
+Grand narrative  - what really behind story.
+- Morals, Universal, Natural, Structural, Claim to apply to all people (common to everyone.)
+- Birth, Death, Separation from parents, Initiation, Marriage, Union of opposites

+[Lyotard (postmodern coditoin book)]

+####  Collective Unconscious
+Universal through shared by all cultures
+Structure of collective mind shared by all humans.
+Jung: is populated by instincts and archetypes

+- Love, Injustice, Freedom, Honor, Liberty, Vengin, Survival, Fear, Guilt

 # Narration